 Let’s suppose that an enterprise sees a drastic change in landscape or signs a big merger or acquisition.
 Such a development would require an enterprise to also adapt their software quickly and securely.
 In most cases, this isn’t possible because enterprise software development often doesn’t take these use cases into account during the build journey leaving them without a scalable, flexible architecture to support new needs.
 Security remains the foremost concern of every enterprise - especially with the ever-rising hacks and data breaches occurring across the world.
 Therefore, an enterprise application must have additional features like encryptions and firewalls at application, host and network level, user privacy and data protection, timely data backups, regular software updates that include latest security patches and so on.
 Interested to learn more?
 Click right here to read our detailed blog on enterprise security.

 How to overcome common challenges that plague enterprise software development

 Let go of legacies that don’t serve you anymore, integrate digital transformation efforts with the rest of the company, and most importantly, choose the right transformation partner that offers not only a scalable architecture but also best-in-class security features and regular software updates.
 Builder.ai exists to keep in mind every single one of the challenges we’ve talked about today, that are faced by start-ups and enterprises alike during digital transformation and are proud to have delivered some phenomenal products since.
 Check out some of our most proud projects here.

 At Builder.ai, we make software development as easy as ordering pizza for enterprises.
 We don’t just do app development, either!
-With our other products including Builder Cloud and Builder Care, we help thousands of businesses build, run and scale successful ideas.
+With our other products including Builder Cloud and Studio One, we help thousands of businesses build, run and scale successful ideas.
 Want to learn more?